 Internal walls

 Repair category 1

-Notes Some shrinkage cracking was noted however within the limitations of our inspection, no significant defects were noted.
+Notes The plaster to a corner section of wall in the hallway (adjoining the bathroom) is not particularly well finished.
+Otherwise, within the limitations of the inspection no significant defects were noted.

 Floors including sub-floors

 Repair category 1

-Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
+Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible, and accordingly no comment can be made on their condition.